rmuraix/quant-forge/README.md

 ## Configuration

 The configuration is defined in YAML format and validated using Pydantic v2.
-See `config.example.yaml` for a complete example.

 ### Basic Structure